-The district is introducing Career Pathways to help students plan for their future and gain valuable real-world skills.
+The Itasca Area School Collaborative has been working on the Career Pathways program to help students plan for their future and gain valuable real-world skills.
 The program creates a guided path for kids and parents to follow as students prepare for future careers and potentially gain college credits in a specific field.

 What is the Career Pathways program?